Apply for an Ironmongery Trading License in Dubai

 One of the most significant advantages of establishing an ironmongery trading business within Dubai South Business Hub Free Zone is the right to 100 per cent foreign ownership.
 Unlike mainland UAE companies, which historically required a local sponsor, free zone entities allow international investors to retain full control of their business without any mandatory local partnership.

-Businesses operating under this licence must comply with UAE customs regulations governing the import and re-export of ironmongery goods.
+Businesses operating under this license must comply with UAE customs regulations governing the import and re-export of ironmongery goods.
 This includes accurate goods declaration, correct tariff classification, and adherence to any applicable product standards.
 Goods imported into the free zone for re-export benefit from customs duty exemptions, subject to compliance with customs procedures.

 Under the UAE's current tax framework, qualifying free zone income is subject to 0 per cent corporate tax, providing a significant financial advantage for ironmongery traders operating through Dubai South.
 There is also no personal income tax in the UAE, further enhancing the attractiveness of the free zone environment.